What Is Freedive Rehab — And Why Two Days Was Never Going to Be Enough

 The program is designed to remove the friction of logistics so that students can focus entirely on the experience.

 Return fast boat transfer from Bali to Nusa Lembongan is included.
-Five ocean training sessions, pool work, and all theory are covered.
+Six ocean training sessions, pool work, and all theory are covered.
 Workshops across the week are facilitated by instructors with backgrounds in breath physiology, mindfulness, movement, and conservation — not just diving.

 Certifications are available for those who meet the performance requirements at any level — from beginner through to advanced.
 But certification is not the frame.
 The frame is progression, awareness, and integration.

 Unlimited drop-in yoga is included at local studios throughout the week.
 The manta ray excursion on the final day is included.
-And the community — the group of people who show up, settle in, and go through something genuinely unusual together — turns out to be one of the things students mention most when they reflect on the week afterward, including perhaps the community of Nusa Mermaids.
+And the community — the group of people who show up, settle in, and go through something genuinely unusual together — turns out to be one of the things students mention most when they reflect on the week afterward, including perhaps the community of local freedivers.

 Who It's For